 Press the mixture firmly into the bottom of the pan to form the crust.
 Bake for 20 minutes or until the crust is turning a nice golden brown.

-While the crust bakes, whisk the sugar, flour, baking powder and salt together in a medium bowl.
+For the Filling: While the crust bakes, whisk the sugar, flour, baking powder and salt together in a medium bowl.

 In a separate medium bowl, whisk together the eggs, egg yolk, vanilla, and ground ginger until smooth.
 Add the dry mixture into the egg mixture and whisk to combine.
 Add the rhubarb and stir until it’s completely coated.

-Make the topping: In a medium bowl, combine the spelt flour, oats, brown sugar, salt, ground ginger, and chopped walnuts.
+For the Topping: In a medium bowl, combine the spelt flour, oats, brown sugar, salt, ground ginger, and chopped walnuts.
 Stir to combine together.
 Add the melted butter and mix it into the dry ingredients (I use my hands at this point).
 The crisp topping should be quite clumpy.
 If it seems to wet or smooth, feel free to add a bit more flour or oats, 1 tablespoon at a time.

 Pour the rhubarb filling over the prepared crust.
 Sprinkle the crisp topping over the top.
 Bake for 30-35 minutes or until the top if golden brown.
 Cool for 30 minutes before slicing.
 Slice and serve slightly warm.
 They are best on the day they’re made, but if you have leftovers, they keep beautifully covered and refrigerated for up to 2 days.